denten-books/plain-text/0-intro.md

 territories.
 Boundaries are drawn.
 Areas of exclusion are created, even in our most intimate spaces: bedsides, living rooms, kitchens, the heart and the
-mind: a diabetic is not able to modify her insulin pump software; the smart television contains proprietary firmware, controlled remotely and without explicit consent.
+mind: a diabetic is not able to modify her insulin pump software; the smart television contains proprietary firmware, controlled at a distance and without explicit consent.
 The struggle is not one for virtual, but actual space.

 These territories are however remote, in that they unfold at quantum scale.